 (2) A Senator who wishes to raise a matter under paragraph (1) shall at least twenty-four hours before the Senate meets on the day on which the Statement is proposed to be requested, hand to the Clerk a written notification of the matter signed by the Senator.

-(3) Where a statement has been requested from a Committee pursuant to paragraph (1) -
+(3) Where a statement has been requested from a Committee pursuant to paragraph (1) the Speaker may allow comments in relation to the Statement for not more than fifteen minutes.